 Once your child begins brushing on their own, it is important that you keep an eye out for any signs of gingivitis.
 If you can visibly see the plaque, encourage the proper brushing and flossing technique for the recommended two minutes.
 Discuss any concerns you have with us at your next cleaning and check-up appointment.
 Our hygienist will go over brushing and flossing with your child if there are any areas of concern, and we will offer tips and suggestions for your child to keep in mind when brushing at home.

 By following these guidelines, your child can grow up (with regular dental checkups) to have healthy teeth and gums!

 Providing Family, Restorative, Cosmetic, Family & General Dentistry to Marlborough, Marlborough Park, Pineridge, Rundle, Abbeydale, Penbrook Meadows, Franklin, Radison Heights, Forest Lawn Heights, Forest Lawn & Surrounding areas in NE and SE Calgary

 Memorial Square Dental

 T2A 2R1, Canada

 Disclaimer: The dentists at Memorial Square Dental are all General Dentists.
 They are not specialists in Cosmetic Dentistry, Family Dentistry or Orthodontics.
-Cosmetic Dentistry & Family Dentistry are not specialties recognized by the Alberta Dental Association & College (ADA&C).
+Cosmetic Dentistry & Family Dentistry are not specialties recognized by the Alberta Dental Association & College of Dental Surgeons of Alberta (CDSA).
 As general dentists, they provide cosmetic dental procedures such as porcelain veneers, dental crowns, dental braces, and teeth whitening as part of their General Dentistry license.
 As a NE Calgary Family Dentists, they provide General Dental procedures for all ages within the family.